Translational Framework for Implementation Evaluation and Research (TRIPR) Study

 Summary

-The Translational Framework for Implementation Evaluation and Research (TRIPR) is a programme of integrative research and development that will work with professional and patient groups.
-It will link widely across different ways of understanding and explaining implementation processes.
+The Translational Framework for Implementation Evaluation and Research (TRIPR) is a programme of integrative research and development working with professional and patient groups and links different ways of understanding and explaining implementation processes.

 Partners & Collaborators